kmeaton/RNASeq_Workshop/README.md

 mkdir filtered_reports
 ```

-Then, modify the fastqc_raw.sh script in your folder so that it will run on your filtered files and send the output to the filtered_reports folder we just created, and save it as a new file called fastqc_filtered.sh.
+Then, modify the ```fastqc.sh``` script in your folder so that it will run on your filtered files and send the output to the filtered_reports folder we just created, and save it as a new file called ```fastqc_filtered.sh```.
 You can do this in your favorite text editor, like nano or vim.

 Run your new script, fastqc_filtered.sh, and then download the reports to your local machine like we did before.
 Check out the sequence quality now - how has it improved?

 ### Mapping our trimmed reads to a reference

 Now that we have high-quality, filtered reads for each of our samples, we need to map them to a reference genome.
 This allows us to quantify the number of sequences in our dataset that originated from each gene in our organism's genome.
-For our analyses, we will use the published genome of the spiny chromis damselfish
+For our analyses, we will use the published genome of the spiny chromis damselfish, *A. polyacanthus* (publicly available on NCBI at accession number: GCF_002109545.1).

 ## Day 2: Generating read counts and testing for differential gene expression